Cricketer Graham Thorpe ‘spiralled into depression’ after job loss, inquest told

 Dr Munnelly said an attempt to take his own life in 2022 resulted in a brain injury and he was in intensive care.

-By 2023, Mr Thorpe had suicidal thoughts, Mrs Thorpe said, and after Christmas he was “in a terrible way”.
+By 2023, Thorpe had suicidal thoughts, his widow said, and after Christmas he was “in a terrible way”.

-The last contact between Mr Thorpe and those responsible for his psychiatric care was in June last year, and Mrs Thorpe felt that he should have been “assessed properly”, the court heard.
+The last contact between Thorpe and those responsible for his psychiatric care was in June last year, and Amanda Thorpe felt that he should have been “assessed properly”, the court heard.

-In a statement, Mr Thorpe’s father, Geoff Thorpe, said the video incident had “caused catastrophic damage to him” and “ultimately he lost his job”, then quickly “spiralled into depression”.
+In a statement, Graham Thorpe’s father, Geoff, said the video incident had “caused catastrophic damage to him” and “ultimately he lost his job”, then quickly “spiralled into depression”.

 Reading Geoff Thorpe’s statement, the coroner said: “You felt those who were responsible for Graham’s safety and care could’ve done more to intervene.”